exbotanical/zito.fyi/content/ucontext-and-coroutines.md

 }
 ```

 In `main`, we create a struct called `schedule`, then pass it into a `test` function where we initialize two coroutines and continually call `coroutine_resume` on them until they are no longer active.
-If you run this program, you'll see that the coroutines take turns executing.
+If you run this program, you'll see that the coroutines take turns executing the `foo` function each with their own local state.
 The output is as follows:

 ```
 main start